rails/rails/guides/source/testing.md

 ### Console Tasks for Running your Tests

 Rails comes with a CLI command to run tests.
-Here are some examples how to use it:
+Here are some examples of how to use it:

 ```bash
 $ bin/rails test # run all tests in the `test` directory